nnaumenko/metaf/docs/sphinx/api_reference.rst

 			Cloud cover is variable between :cpp:enumerator:`BROKEN` and  :cpp:enumerator:`OVERCAST`.

-	.. cpp:enum-class:: CloudType
+	.. cpp:enum-class:: ConvectiveType

-		Type of the cloud in the layer.
+		Significant convective type of the cloud in the layer.

 		.. cpp:enumerator::NONE